th2-net/th2-docs/content/common/infrastructure/infra-components/_index.md

 ---

-th2-infra components are the main part of the **th2-core**, one of the components of the th2 itself.
-While the th2 environments are responsible for testing your system, the infra components provide control over these environments.
+The th2-infra components are the th2 infrastructure.
+While infra-schema contains the th2 test environment responsible for testing your system, the other infra components provide control over these environments.

 <!--more-->

-Infra components are the intermediate layer between the user and the Kubernetes cluster.
+These infra components are the intermediate layer between the user and the Kubernetes cluster.
 This layer changes the th2 environments in accordance with the state of the **th2-infra-schema**.

 ![](/img/fundamentals/infra/infra-comp-1.png)